ReDI-School/intro-java/lesson6/simple_methods.md

 You'll need the constant π, the Greek Pi, that is approximately 3.14.
 It's better to use the Java constant `Math.PI` instead of typing directly `3.14` in the code.

+## circleCircumference

+Having done the `areaOfCircle` method it should be fairly simple to write a method that calculates the circumference of a circle, given its radius.

 ## hypotenuse (Pythagoras' theorem)

 Write a method that calculates the hypotenuse of a right triangle, given the length of its sides.